miayam/responsive/README.md

 In real world, a lack of compatibility and consistency between mobile and desktop layout is commonplace and present everywhere, just like that mockup above.
 Therefore, I prefer to separate the code for mobile and desktop.

 If we seperate the code for mobile and desktop, how it responds to viewport change?
 Meet our new friend `resize` event listener.
-Here's React hook function that listens to `window`'s `resize` and emmits current width to its consumers.
+Here's React hook function that listens to `window`'s `resize` and emmits current width to its consumers whenever user change the screen size or orientation.

 ```js
 import { useEffect, useState } from 'react';